TRaSH-Guides/Guides/docs/NZBGet/How-to-setup-NZBGet.md

-# How to setup NZBGet to use with Sonarr/Radarr
+# Setup NZBGet to use with Sonarr/Radarr

 This basic example is based on the use of docker images